+Approximate Minimum Amount of

-Approximate Size of Aggregate Minimum Weight of Test Specimen Amount of Distilled Water
+Size of Weight of Test Distilled Water

+Aggregate Specimen

 Sand 100 g 400 mL

 12 100 g 400 mL

 11 150 g 600 mL

 9 200 g 600 mL

 Place the specimen in the boiling distilled water and stir with a glass rod at the rate of one revolution per second for 3 minutes.
 The aggregate shall retain a minimum of 90% of its asphalt film compared with the remainder of the sample, upon completion of this procedure.